 Curious to know how to read those complexly written automated bounce notification emails, or what causes them, how to set up them, how they work and before all that – what are they?
 Read on for more info.

 A Bounce Notification is an automated message and sent from an email system.
 It is used to inform the sender that their message is not delivered to the intended recipient successfully.
 The notification contains a non-delivery report of a failed email, failed delivery status, an error message or what error might have occurred and the non-delivery notification.
 The email, that contains these messages about a failed email, is called a bounce email or bounce notification.
 Email bounces must be closely monitored and managed.

 Reasons for a bounce notification

-- Unknown user: This can be a reason when the mailbox exists no longer, mail provider is shut down or the email address is not valid or may be a portion of the email address is not valid.
+- Unknown user: The email address no longer exists, the email provider is shut down or the email address is not valid (or a portion of the email address).

-- Full Mailbox: Each mailbox has a limit to store emails at a time and if that limit exceeds, the recipient’s server will reject any incoming email and it will be shown as a bounce notification in sender’s email box.
+- Full Mailbox: Each email account has a storage limit and if the limit is exceeded, the recipient’s server will reject any incoming email. resulting in a bounce notification in the sender’s email box.

-- Too Large Message: This happens rarely but still this is a cause of getting a bounce notification.
-The size of your email is defined by your service provider as well as the recipient’s service provider.
-Meaning of this bounce is you have written a mail which exceeds that defined size, which includes the header, text message, attachments, etc. In this case, too, the recipient’s server will reject the incoming mail for being too large than their defined size to accept.
+- Too Large Message: The size of an email account is defined by your service provider as well as the recipient’s service provider.
+If you have tried to send an mail which exceeds the limit, which includes the header, text message, attachments etc., the recipient’s server will reject the incoming mail for being too large to accept.

-- Did not Find Domain: This typically means that the domain your mail is intended to, does not exist or shut down.
+- Did not Find Domain: This means that the domain the email addressed used does not exist or has been shut down.